 Agreement between User and TNScientific.com

 Welcome to TNScientific.com.
 The TNScientific.com website (the "Site") is comprised of various web pages operated by TN Scientific LLC ("TN Scientific").
-TNScientific.com is offered to you conditioned on your acceptance without modification of the terms, conditions, and notices contained herein (the "Terms").
-Your use of TNScientific.com constitutes your agreement to all such Terms.
-Please read these terms carefully and keep a copy of them for your reference.
+The Site is offered to you conditioned on your acceptance without modification of the terms and conditions contained herein (the "Terms").
+Your use of the Site constitutes your agreement to all such Terms.
+Please read these terms carefully.

+Legal Disclaimer

 TNScientific.com is an E-Commerce Site.

-_________________

-Safety and Legal Disclaimer

-Your use of this website constitutes your agreement to be bound by these terms and conditions.
-Legal disclaimer from TNScientific.com, please read:
+Your use of the Site constitutes your agreement to be bound by these Terms.

 The chemicals/materials for sale here are intended for laboratory and research use only, unless otherwise explicitly stated.
 They are not intended for human ingestion or for use in products that may be ingested.
-You must be at least 18 (eighteen) years of age to purchase goods on this website.
+You must be at least eighteen (18) years of age to purchase goods on this website.
+By placing orders with TN Scientific it is understood by the Customer that under no circumstances should any of these chemicals and/or materials be used in a manner inconsistent with standard laboratory and research industry practices.

 The listing of a material on this website does not constitute a license to or a recommendation for its use in infringement of any patent whatsoever.
-It is understood that all of the products purchased here will be handled only by qualified and trained individuals.
-In purchasing these products, the customer acknowledges that there are hazards associated with their handling and use.
+It is understood that all the products purchased here will be handled only by qualified and trained individuals for research or scientific purposes only.
+In purchasing these products, the customer acknowledges that there are hazards associated with their handling and use and represents and warrants that they have the requisite knowledge to handle the materials safely in accordance with industry standards.

-Customer represents and warrants to us that from customer’s own independent review and study they are fully aware and knowledgeable about (I) the health and safety hazards associated with the handling of the products purchased; (II) industrial hygiene controls necessary to protect its workers from such health and safety hazards; (III) the need to adequately warn of health and safety hazards associated with products; and (IV) government regulations regarding the use of and exposure to such products.

-We reserve the right to limit sales of products or not to sell products to unqualified customers.
-In no event shall TN Scientific or any of its affiliates be liable for special, incidental, or consequential damages, whether purchaser’s claim in contract, negligence, strict liability, or otherwise.
-In consideration of the sale of the product to the purchaser, which sales we would not otherwise make, the purchaser agrees to indemnify and hold TN Scientific harmless from all claims, expenses, losses, and liability of any nature whatsoever arising out of purchaser’s handling and/or use of any product sold here, whether used alone or in combination with any other substance no matter what it’s origination.
+TN Scientific reserves the right to limit sales of products, or to not sell products, to individuals or entities that TN Scientific, in their sole discretion, feel may not be qualified to safely handle the materials on the Site.
+In no event shall TN Scientific or any of its affiliates be liable for special, incidental, or consequential damages, whether customer’s claim is based in contract, negligence, strict liability, or any other cause of action.
+In consideration of the sale of the product to the customer, the customer agrees to indemnify and hold TN Scientific harmless from all claims, expenses, losses, and liability of any nature whatsoever arising out of customer’s handling and/or use of any product sold here, whether used alone or in combination with any other substance no matter the source of the product.

-Use of Products: Suppliers products are intended only for research purposes unless otherwise explicitly stated.
-The purposes not intended for products sold here include but not limited to, in vitro diagnostic purposes, in foods, drugs, medical devices, or cosmetics for humans or animals, or for commercial purposes.